phani-sudo/build-guide-1/topic/k2c-qli-build-ga/howto_sync.rst

 Alternative methods to install Repo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The latest Repo works with python3.
-If your default Python is pointed to python2, then install ``python-is-python3`` to make python3 as the default Python.
+If your default Python is python2, then install ``python-is-python3`` to make python3 as the default Python.

 .. container:: nohighlight